 Do you get paid to give your baby up for adoption?

-Before we explore the financial assistance options available for women pursuing adoption, we need to clear up a common misconception: birth mothers do not “get paid” to place their baby for adoption.
+Let’s explore the financial assistance options available for women pursuing adoption.
+To start, we need to clear up a common misconception: birth mothers do not “get paid” to place their baby for adoption.

 Question: Can a birth mother receive financial support to help cover pregnancy and adoption costs?

 Question: How much do you get paid for adoption?

 We cannot stress it enough: you do not, and legally cannot, get paid for adoption.
 It is illegal to sell a child.

 The misconceptions behind financial support and compensation often lead to questions like, “Can I ‘give my baby up’ for adoption for money?”
 The answer is no, adoption agencies will not pay you for your consent to adoption.